 Master of Arts in Industrial and Organizational Psychology

-The master's in industrial and organizational (I/O) psychology is a terminal degree designed for students interested in pursuing advanced training in applied workplace psychology.
+Wayne State's Master's in Industrial and Organizational (I/O) Psychology is a terminal degree designed for students interested in pursuing advanced training in applied workplace psychology.
 This includes:

 - Job analysis and the development and validation of personnel selection and performance appraisal systems

 - The implementation and evaluation of employee and management training and development programs

 - Related activities that employ psychological principles and practices to increase organizational effectiveness

 Important: Unlike the Master of Arts with a major in psychology, this program is not a transitional stage leading to doctoral degree candidacy.